alexd2580/statorange/README.md

 The config (`config.json`) is written in JSON.
 An example configuration can be found in `config.example.json`.

 * `cooldown` - delay between bar updates in seconds.
-* static settings for the state items (CPU, Battery, Volume, Space, Date, Net).
+* static settings for the state items (CPU, Battery, Volume, Space, Date, Net, GMail).
 * `order` - as the name implies, the order is important.
 The objects in this list specify the sections on the right side of the bar.
 Each object has the following fields: